-Whitney Balmert, MMS, PA-C
+Whitney Balmert, DMSc, PA-C

 Physician Assistant Program Clinical Director

-About Whitney Balmert, MMS, PA-C
+About Whitney Balmert, DMSc, PA-C

-Biography
+- Biography

 The clinical director is responsible for oversight of the clinical curriculum, developing and maintaining clinical sites, visiting and evaluation of preceptors and clinical rotations to ensure ARC-PA standards are met.
 The clinical director is also responsible for coordinating and teaching clinical courses as well as providing support, evaluations, and advisement to students during their clinical phase.

 In practice, she has served as the lead training provider and has also served as a preceptor to both medical and PA students from several universities.
 She also served on an advisory board for an electronic medical records (EMR) company, assisting with healthcare provider-friendly development and training.
 In addition to her clinical experience, she served as adjunct faculty at both AdventHealth University (AHU) and Nova Southeastern University (NSU) Physician Assistant Programs.
 In recognition of her achievements, Professor Balmert was inducted into the Pi Alpha National Honor Society for Physician Assistants.
-In 2018 Professor Balmert joined the faculty at AHU as an assistant professor.
+In 2018, Professor Balmert joined the faculty at AHU as an assistant professor.
 While continuing to practice pediatrics clinically, her primary responsibility at AHU is as the clinical director, overseeing students through their clinical phase of training.
-Professor Balmert also supports the didactic phase PA students and is involve in student teaching and clinical training.
+Professor Balmert also supports the didactic phase PA students and is involved in student teaching and clinical training.